wzmli/phyloglmm/journal.md

 Going to clean up the repo and rerun everything.
 I want to purrr some of the fast fitting steps, but simulating the phylogenetic tree still takes a long time.

+GLS is very fragile.
+We have to simulate a single site and cannot simulate multiple site and filter for single site.
+Filtering for a single site will run into singlar problems (I don't know why), maybe because the way we are matrix multiplying in the tree simulation code.

 ## Mar 8th 2018

 Now there is a switch in phylo.to.Z species branch function that does the equilvalent scaling.